Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-8wGU5mxm-bY.md

 ### Transcript

-> model of the explorer seems almost incomplete can we expect some kind of changes that's rude that's a rude i think the explorer is perfect and beautiful the way it is i actually have no idea
+> model of the explorer seems almost incomplete can we expect some kind of changes that's rude that's a rude I think the explorer is perfect and beautiful the way it is I actually have no idea